 The main guidelines of the plan were presented and illustrated during a press conference given by Philippe Mauguin, Chair and CEO of INRAE, and the Institute’s Management Board.

-* IPPC, IPBES, HLPE-Committee on World Food Security and EAT-Lancet Commission.
+* IPPC, IPBES, HLPE-the UN High Level Panel of Experts on Food Security and Nutrition and the EAT-Lancet Commission.